Bengejd/NOLS/.github/NOLS-EXAMPLE.md

 <h3 align="left">_______________</h3>

-As you can see, this layout doesn't look the same as it does on the iPhone X in the first example, which isn't what we want.
+As you can see, the above layouts don't look the same as the layout on the iPhone X in the first example, which isn't what we want.
 We want it to look the same, no matter what device is displaying the page.

 ### NOLS SCSS - Any Device